 Metabolic Syndrome Causes

 The two main causes of metabolic syndrome are being overweight or obese and a lack of physical activity.
-Metabolic syndrome is a metabolic disease that’s directly linked with insulin resistance, which is more common in obese and inactive people.
+A 2017 study highlighted that an hour of weekly resistance exercise was associated with 29 percent lower risk of developing metabolic syndrome, compared to no resistance exercising.
+Participants who coupled aerobic exercise with their resistance exercise showcased a 25 percent lower risk.
+(27) Metabolic syndrome is a metabolic disease that’s directly linked with insulin resistance, which is more common in obese and inactive people.

 Let me explain what I mean by insulin resistance.
 A healthy digestive system breaks down food into glucose.
 Next, insulin, a hormone made by the pancreas, helps the glucose enter your cells to be used as fuel.
 However, if you experience insulin resistance, your cells won’t respond in a typical fashion to insulin, and hence, the glucose cannot enter your cells as easily.
 This phenomenon results in increased glucose levels in your bloodstream despite your body’s efforts to manage the glucose by producing more and more insulin.